swiss-ai-center/a-guide-to-mlops/docs/part-3-serve-and-deploy/chapter-37-use-a-self-hosted-runner-for-the-cicd-pipeline.md

 following content.
 Replace also `<my_username>` and `<my_repository_name>` with your own GitHub username and repository name.

+??? warning "Using uppercase letters in your username or repository name?
+Read this!"

+    Docker requires the use of only lowercase characters for the image name.
+If you have uppercase letters in your username or repository name, simply convert them to lowercase.

 ```txt title="kubernetes/runner.yaml" hl_lines="12"
 apiVersion: v1
 kind: Pod